Easy Beef Egg Roll Bowl

 How to Store and Reheat Leftovers

-A Beef Egg Roll Bowl with a pair of red chopsticks, topped with scallions.
+Egg roll in a bowl with a pair of red chopsticks, topped with scallions.

-• Serve your deconstructed egg rolls over rice, or ramen or lo mein noodles.
-You can also make it low-carb and serve over cauliflower rice, shirataki noodles, or spaghetti squash.
+• Rice and noodles.
+Serve your deconstructed egg rolls over rice, or ramen or lo mein noodles.
+You can also make it low-carb and serve it over cauliflower rice, zucchini noodles, or spaghetti squash.

-• Swap out the meatballs and serve over this Banh Mi Salad.
+• Salads.
+Swap out the meatballs in this Banh Mi Salad with egg roll filling instead.

-• Scoop your favorite variations into lettuce cups, roll them up, and enjoy easy Asian-infusion Lettuce Wraps!
+• Lettuce wraps.
+Scoop your favorite variations into lettuce cups, roll them up, and enjoy easy Asian-style lettuce wraps!

 Prep: 5 minutes